Skip to main content

 Communications and media in Australia: Methodology

-We used the following methodology for these interactive reports from the Communications and media in Australia series:
+We used the following methodology for these interactive reports from the Communications and media in Australia series and the News media in Australia series.

 • How we use the internet